sertdfyguhi/spck-server/DOCS.md

 - homepage: Homepage.
 ***type***: `string`

-- token: Token of account.
+- token*: Token of account.
 ***type***: `string`

 - data: JSON of the directory.